 Oh She Glows — available for iOS and Android — is an app that consists of over 95 plant-based recipes, including over 75 gluten-free recipes.
 I know, that might not sound too appetizing if you don’t have any specific dietary restrictions, but there’s still a dish for everyone.
 From brownies and pumpkin spice lattes, to gazpacho and butternut squash mac ‘n cheese, you’ll be too mesmerized by the photos to realize it’s all very good for you.

 The app is an extension of the recipe blog OhSheGlows.com, which has accumulated over a million followers to its site.
 It includes the most popular recipes from the site, along with photography shot by the author, Angela Liddon.
-The recipes have also been edited and even improved since first being created.
+The

 When I first opened the app, I scrolled endlessly through all of the different recipes not even reading what the titles were.
 My eyes were instead glued to the beautiful images of the food.
 Each photo looks so crisp and clear, with the food laid out both neatly and festively.
 The birds-eye view and marble laid out underneath adds a sleek touch, you almost want to print the photos out and frame them.